-The training therefore is an additional training and not a basic professional qualification.
-It normally extends over 3-4 years, divided into eight course weeks with theoretical and artistic elements, as well as the practical learning of sound forms and rhythms.
+The training is an additional training and not a basic professional qualification.
+It normally extends over 3-4 years, divided into eight course weeks or several course weekends with theoretical and artistic elements, as well as the practical learning of sound forms and rhythms.
 The training in theory and practice is given by instructors from various fields of work.
 In this way the participants can experience the quality of the sounds and discover for themselves a new, deeper approach to the fundamentals of language.
 In addition, written papers are required, and between the courses, regular practice, if possible with other students.
 At the end of the training, the student presents a major paper or thesis, about their work with a patient, which includes the description of their observation, the clinical picture, and the treatment.
 This work is also presented orally to the group.

 The basis of all the training courses is the study of the speech sounds, as described by Alfred Baur in his book "Healing sounds: Fundamentals of Chirophonetics", and the anthroposophy of Rudolf Steiner.